Smith Valley, Nevada

-Geography
+Geography and name

 Smith Valley is located in southwestern Lyon County at 38°49′9″N 119°21′21″W (38.819204, -119.355912), occupying the valley of the same name.
 The valley is bordered to the west by the Pine Nut Mountains, to the north by the Buckskin Range, to the east by the Singatse Range, to the southwest by the Wellington Hills, and to the southeast by the Pine Grove Hills.
 The CDP occupies the western and central parts of the valley, with the western border of the CDP following the Douglas County line.

 Nevada State Route 208 passes through the valley, leading northeast 23 mi to Yerington, the Lyon county seat, and west 15 mi to U.S. Route 395 north of Topaz Lake.
 State Route 338 leads south from Smith Valley 30 mi to the California border, where State Route 182 leads an additional 14 mi to Bridgeport, California.

 According to the United States Census Bureau, the Smith Valley CDP has a total area of 317.4 km2, of which 312.4 km2 are land and 5.0 km2, or 1.57%, are water.
 The central part of the valley is drained by the West Walker River, which exits the valley to the east through Wilson Canyon.
 The northern part of the valley is an endorheic basin, with Artesia Lake occupying the lowest area.

+Smith Valley is named for American fur trapper and explorer Jedediah Smith, who crossed the area in spring 1827, after crossing the Sierra Nevada at Ebbetts Pass on his way to the 1827 fur trade rendezvous.